How AVM Confidence Scoring Works

 Confidence you can quantify

-Every Meridian valuation includes a confidence tier, FSD, and prediction interval.
+Every Meridian valuation includes an FSD, a Fitch confidence band, and a prediction interval.
 See how it works with a free account.